DanDevG/three-dots.js/README.md

 #three-dots.js

-easy to use ellipsis plugin with no dependencies
+An easy to use and fast ellipsis plugin with no dependencies

 ##Introducing
 This plugin handles the situations when the text overflows its container. three-dots.js truncates the text and adds ellipsis at the end to indicate